Defence Medical Services: Role

-The Defence Medical Services Group is a formation commanded by a Brigadier or equivalent of 7,000 general practitioners, dentists, consultants, nurses, surgeons, allied health professionals and medics (combat medical technicians), both uniformed and civilian personnel, to provide healthcare for the United Kingdom's Armed Forces.
+The Defence Medical Services consists of 7,000 general practitioners, dentists, consultants, nurses, surgeons, allied health professionals and medics (combat medical technicians), both uniformed and civilian personnel, to provide healthcare for the United Kingdom's Armed Forces.
 It consists of DPHC, the JHGs, and the Defence Medical Academy.

 Primary Healthcare is provided by Defence Primary Healthcare.

 Hospital care is primarily provided by the National Health Service.
 There are, however, embedded military clinicians in Joint Hospital Group units.
 The main centre for Role 4 hospital care is the Royal Centre for Defence Medicine at the Queen Elizabeth Hospital Birmingham.
 There are smaller units at: